IMAU-oceans/POP_postprocess_scripts/README.md

 # POP_postprocess_scripts
-contains scripts (shell/python/fortran etc) to postprocess POP data e.g. calculate the Meridional Overturning Circulation (MOC)
+contains scripts (shell/python/fortran etc) that can be used to postprocess POP output data e.g. calculate the Meridional Overturning Circulation (MOC)